Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: QoC Characterization Datasets

-The seven synthetic networks are not intended to represent a complete set of performance scenarios, nor do they precisely reflect real network performance.
-Our goal is a set of controlled, well-understood, diverse environments in which we can evaluate QoC KPI characterizations.
-Table~\ref{tab:qoc-scenarios} summarizes the statistical parameters used by each of the following scenarios.
-For the interested reader, Figure~\ref{fig:syn_simulations} in the Appendix shows the download speed values generated by each scenario.

-\textbf{Persistent-good (PG):} This scenario, referenced as PG in the rest of the paper, models a network that demonstrates consistent download speeds (i.e., temporal performance stability) well above the broadband speed threshold.
-For each hex10 hexagon, download speeds are drawn independently from a normal distribution of mean 500~Mbps with a small random offset ($\pm$5\%) and hard bounds between 400 and 600~Mbps, with a coefficient of variation $(\mathrm{CV})=0.05$.

-\textbf{Persistent-poor (PP):} Using the same $\mathrm{CV}=0.05$ but shifting the mean download speed to 5~Mbps with a small random offset ($\pm$5\%) and hard bounds between 1 and 20~Mbps, this scenario, referenced as PP, models a temporally stable low performance network.

-\textbf{Periodic:} This scenario models networks with diurnally varying performance, such as an environment influenced by cyclical demand (e.g., cell load).
-For each hex10 hexagon, we construct a sinusoidally modulated mean centered around a baseline download speed of 500Mbps, and an amplitude of 500Mbps with a small random offset ($\pm$1\%) applied to both the base mean and the amplitude; hard bounds between 1 and 1000~Mbps.
-The resulting time-varying mean is given by $\mu(t) = \mu_{\mathrm{base}} + A \cdot \cos(4\pi t / 1440)$; $t$ denotes the minute-level timestamp over a 24-hour period.
-This produces periodic fluctuations in performance while preserving controllable variance across time.

-\textbf{Variable:} Empirical studies indicate that typical network traffic measurements are right skewed and closely follow a log-normal distribution~\cite{Alasmar2021:LogNormal}.
-Hence, we use log-mean values of $500$ Mbps for download speeds with a small random offset ($\pm$5\%), and a high sigma $\mathrm{\sigma}=2.5$ to get right-skewed behavior.
-This scenario evaluates a network characterized by more realistic performance variability.

-\textbf{Reduced network usability:} In some circumstances, users may experience time periods in which the network is "down" and hence inaccessible, or where it is so poorly performing that it is essentially unusable.\footnote{As an example, the FCC currently defines areas with no fixed broadband service {\bf or} internet speeds less than 25 Mbps download and 3 Mbps upload as "unserved".} To simulate extended periods of unusable performance, we use a two-state Hidden Markov Model (HMM).\footnote{An HMM is a stochastic process in which an unobserved (“hidden”) state variable evolves over time according to fixed transition probabilities, while observations are drawn from a state-dependent distribution.} The hidden variable has two values: state 0 (usable) and state 1 (unusable).
+Table~\ref{tab:qoc-scenarios} summarizes the statistical parameters used by each scenario and its expected behavior.
+The Persistent-good and Persistent-poor scenarios model consistent performance, while Periodic introduces regular fluctuations with controllable variance.
+The Variable scenario models right-skewed variability typical of real networks~\cite{Alasmar2021:LogNormal}.
+To simulate extended periods of unusable performance for the short frequent drops (SFD), long rare drops (LRD), and congestion scenarios, we use a two-state Hidden Markov Model (HMM).\footnote{An HMM is a stochastic process in which an unobserved (“hidden”) state variable evolves over time according to fixed transition probabilities, while observations are drawn from a state-dependent distribution.} The hidden variable has two values: state 0 (usable) and state 1 (unusable).
 At each time step, the HMM selects the network state.
 The state transition matrix is defined as: \begingroup \arraycolsep{2pt}

 \endgroup